Day Trip From Sorrento to Pompeii: Tips for Touring Pompeii Stress-Free

 Without a doubt, visiting Pompeii in the peak summer months is probably the worst time to visit.
 If you must, you must, but try and plan around this time if at all possible.
 The crowds - as I mentioned above - aren't just bad, they're crushing.
 Add in the oppressive summer heat, and it has the potential to ruin your experience.
 For that reason alone, we suggest planning your visit during the shoulder season.

 Shoulder Season - April, May, and October are better times to visit Pompeii, when the heavy summer crowds have not yet begun or have dissipated.
 The weather is very nice this time of year in the southern part of Italy, though April can have some rainy days.

 Winter - It may sound odd to visit southern Italy in the winter months, though it has its rewards.
-November through March can be a great time to visit when the south doesn't get the chilly temperatures as northern Italy does, and sites like Pompeii, Herculaneum, and Pasteum have very few crowds.
+November through March can be a great time to visit when the south doesn't get the chilly temperatures as northern Italy does, and sites like Pompeii, Herculaneum, and Pasteum on the Amalfi Coast have very few crowds.
 The days are shorter, however, so if this is tempting, just remember to double check the shorter seasonal hours for bigger sites.

 In the mid-late 18th century, the earliest "excavation" of Pompeii occurred, though at the time, it was mostly looting of arts and other priceless artifacts.
 Thankfully, much of the spoils remain in the Naples Archeological Museum, which is well worth a visit while you're there.